Patricio-Gtz/JavascriptProjects/README.md

 2. **Movie Seat Booking**: App for booking seats in a movie theater.
 3. **Custom Video Player**: Build your own custom video player using JS.
 4. **Exchange Rate Calculator**: Simple exchange rate calculator for currencies.
+5. **DOM Array Methods**: Explore different array methods (forEach, map, sort, filter, reduce) and using them in the DOM.